inialdan/inialdan/README.md

 ### Hi there 👋

 I am <a href="https://aldan.id/">Aldan Rizki Santosa</a>.
-IT Full-Stack Developer.
+Android Developer.
 I live in Bogor, Jawa Barat, Indonesia.
 I have experienced with Web App Development using Yii2 Framework, Yii2 RESTfull API, Android App Development using Kotlin and Java.

 ### :gear: Language and Tools